HP's Dragonfly Pro Chromebook and laptop are designed for your hybrid life

-(Pocket-lint) - At CES 2023 HP has revealed new Dragonfly Pro devices that are crafted to give you a best-in-class experience no matter what you're doing.
+At CES 2023 HP has revealed new Dragonfly Pro devices that are crafted to give you a best-in-class experience no matter what you're doing.

 Two devices were revealed at the show including the Dragonfly Pro Chromebook.
 This Chromebook is crafted with premium features and is designed for people who are always connected and need a multi-functional device that's perfectly portable.